khimo/khimo.github.io/bli-guides/_help_drivers/halo.md

 ## Automatic configuration

 It is possible to create an automatic configuration for each Halo, relative to the room where it is located.
 It is enabled by checking the "Use automatic Halo configuration" option.
-BeoLiving Essential users always use the automatic configuration.
+BeoLiving Intelligence Essential users always use the automatic configuration.

 Setting this option will get the available scenes and resources of the current room and it will try to complete the 3 pages (8 buttons each) in this order: